sanatarina/sanatarina.github.io/README.md

 # Sanatarina

-Node.js tool for converting chat logs into a web page.
+Node.js tool for converting word story* chat logs into a web page.

+**word story: participants take turns to add a new word into a dedicated channel, forming a collaborative story.*

 ## Usage